 Melioidosis is characterised by fever, pneumonia, and abscesses, although there is a spectrum of severity from mild, localised infections to disseminated infection causing rapidly fatal sepsis.
 Glanders is uncommon in humans.

-Diagnosis requires a high index of suspicion from the clinical presentation, and must be confirmed by culture of B pseudomallei or B mallei .
+Diagnosis of melioidosis is a challenge as it mimics many other conditions, especially tuberculosis.
+Diagnosis of both conditions requires a high index of suspicion from the clinical presentation, and must be confirmed by culture of B pseudomallei or B mallei .

 Initial intensive intravenous antibiotic treatment is the mainstay of therapy in most patients and may be required for weeks, depending on clinical circumstances.
 This is followed by a minimum of 3 months of oral eradication therapy to reduce the risk of relapse.